-Ishmael Reed was born in 1938 in Chattanooga, Tennessee.
+Ishmael Reed was born on February 22, 1938 in Chattanooga, Tennessee.
 He was raised in Buffalo, New York, and attended the University of New York at Buffalo from 1956 to 1959.

 He is the author of several collections of poetry, including Why the Black Hole Sings the Blues: Poems 2007–2020 (Dalkey Archive Press, 2020), New and Collected Poems 1964–2007 (Thunder’s Mouth Press, 2007), which won the Gold Medal in poetry at the California Book Awards, New and Collected Poems (Atheneum, 1988), Conjure: Selected Poems, 1963–1970 (University of Massachusetts Press, 1972), which was nominated for a National Book Award and a Pulitzer Prize, and Catechism of D Neoamerican HooDoo Church (Paul Brennan, 1970).